 You will examine current knowledge of the aetiology of these disorders.
 The mechanisms of action of the major classes of drugs used to treat immune disorders, cancer, cardiovascular and respiratory diseases will be considered in the context of these systems and processes.

 - have developed a solid understanding of the pharmacology of drugs used to treat immunological, oncological, cardiovascular and respiratory disorders.

-- Students will also gain an appreciation of how a detailed understanding of pathological processes is important for the rational development of new therapeutic drugs.
+- have gained an appreciation of how a detailed understanding of disease processes is important for the rational development of new therapeutic drugs.